Of Vulgar Plants, Feral Hearts, & Rogue Healers

 It seems to me that if we’re going to place value judgments on plants as medicine and food, it makes a hell of a lot more sense to greatly value (getting past ingrained ideas about economics) what we have access to, what is sustainable and what we are able to cultivate intimacy with.
 The herbal community often excels at this, and I am eternally heartened by the excitement that a patch of Chickweed or stand of Wild Roses can evoke in any number of plant people.
 The exuberant pointing, shrieking and jumping up and down of otherwise dignified adults at the sight of Stinging Nettles on a riverbank is certainly one of the reasons I adore what I do.

-The Why of Weeds
+The Why of Weeds: Outlaw Medicines

 Personally, as much as I love and work to preserve rare or endangered plants, it is the common weeds that I am most likely to get excited about as an herbalist.
 Why?
-Because there’s lots of them and lots of potential for working with them and helping people without endangering the species.
+Because there’s plenty of them and lots of potential for working with them and helping people without endangering the species.
 Think about it, a tiny stand of delicate and slow growing plants may have good medicine but the capacity for real life use is small.
-On the other hand, a yard full of Dandelions, Chickweed and Mallow that just seems to multiply like rodents in Spring no matter how much you pick, pull, chop and run over them has HUGE capacity for treating and feeding people in a way that doesn’t harm the plant community.
+On the other hand, a yard full of Dandelions, Chickweed, and Mallow that just seems to multiply like rodents in Spring no matter how much you pick, pull, chop, and run over them has huge capacity for treating and feeding people in a way that doesn’t harm the plant community.
 This seems especially important if we recognize that plants have intrinsic value in and of themselves outside of human use and deserve to thrive and live their own lives regardless of their value to us.

 I also appreciate the feral nature of plants that survive where and when they can, digging in with roots and tendrils and running wild across the face of buildings, fences, lawns and whatever else will sit still long enough for them grow in, over or through.
 For me, the plants serve as role models and teachers, friends and confidantes.
 I’ve always found this especially true of unruly wildflowers and rebellious weeds that give the finger to herbicides and lawn regulations, busily growing and blooming from every crevice and empty patch of dirt.

 Especially during dry times like these, I’m incredibly grateful for the soothing mucilage of Siberian Elm (Ulmus pumila) and Mallow (Malva spp.) that somehow still manage to leaf out and spread along sidewalks and doorsteps.
 Last week, I was struck by the sight of a young Elm tree sawed down about four feet from the ground and all its branches stripped off with its remaining trunk a strange black color.
 It was positioned in the middle of a gravel pile at the center of the village in a place where everything near it was dead from lack of water and soil.
 And yet, the Elm tree had dozens new leaves emerging from its ragged stump.
 Not just growing back from the roots, but shooting out from where it was broken.
 I keep its image in my mind as an emblem of hope right now as the leaves on the Oaks hang shriveled and black and the absence of the Canyon Wrens’ song renders the mesa scarily silent.

 What qualifies as weeds surely differs from place to place.
 Herbs like Plantain often known as weeds in moister climes are actually fairly difficult to track down here in southwestern New Mexico.
 And this year, with scarcity and fragility of many otherwise moderately common plants has me carefully considering what’s really ethical and sustainable to harvest and use as medicine.
 My goal is to adapt my current practice to what the land can easily bear and what the people need.
 I aim to be flexible enough to provide effective treatment while not presenting a burden to already stressed land.
 Some elements in this approach include:

-- Only harvesting from plants and plant communities that appear to be healthy and able to reproduce.
+•Only harvesting from plants and plant communities that appear to be healthy and able to reproduce.
 This means staying away from plants that have only partially leafed out, are dropping leaves, have brown or black leaves or are unable to flower.
 Another reason for this, besides consideration for the plant, is that stressed plants can have somewhat different balances constituents than what we’re accustomed to and the medicine may not behave as we expected.

-- Sorting through my existing stock of herbal preparations and preserved foraged foods and being sure to carefully note what I have and what I really need more of.
+•Sorting through my existing stock of herbal preparations and preserved foraged foods and being sure to carefully note what I have and what I really need more of.
 Then making a point of using what I have abundant stores of rather than impulsively going after whatever new creature catches my fancy.
 It’s likely that even the weeds are under stress this season and I prefer not to add to that if possible.
-I’ll also go out of my way not to recommend larger doses than necessary and more likely to admonish people not to lose, ruin (kindly don’t leave your tincture bottles and tea mixes on the dash of your sealed car in an Albuquerque parking lot, people) or otherwise waste existing medicines.
+I’ll also go out of my way not to recommend larger doses than necessary and more likely to admonish people not to lose, ruin (kindly don’t leave your tincture bottles and tea mixes on the dash of your sealed car in an Albuquerque parking lot, people), or otherwise waste existing medicines.

 •And for my own sake, I’ll spend a great deal of time with both the thriving and hurting plants, noticing how they respond to the current conditions and appreciating even the ones I know are dying, thanking them for their beauty even as they lose their life to this painfully dry season.